 - Airplane Flight Attendant

 What Kind of Flight Attendant Job Opportunities Are There?

-There were about 116,600 jobs for Flight Attendant in 2016 (in the United States).
+In the United States, there were 116,600 jobs for Flight Attendant in 2016.
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 11,900 new jobs for Flight Attendant by 2026.
-Due to new job openings and attrition, there will be an estimated 14,200 positions for Flight Attendant per year.
+Due to new job openings and attrition, there will be an average of 14,200 job openings in this field each year.